Barbara Fritchie: Cultural references

 Clyde Fitch adapted the story for the play Barbara Frietchie (1899), which ran for 89 performances and was criticized for its further departure from historical fact.
 It was revived several times and inspired the Dorothy Donnelly and Sigmund Romberg operetta My Maryland (1926), which ran for 312 performances.
 The play was adapted for film in 1915 and 1924.

 One of the Mid-Atlantic states' top-ten horse races was named in her honor; it is one of only seven Grade I or Grade II races run in the state of Maryland.
 The Barbara Fritchie Handicap is an American race for thoroughbred horses, run at Laurel Park Racecourse in Laurel, Maryland, each year.
 A Grade II race, it is open to fillies and mares age three and up, running seven furlongs on the dirt.
 It offers a purse of $300,000 and has been run since 1952.

+In 1935, Edsel Ford expanded The Dearborn Inn through the addition of a Colonial Village behind the main building.
+The village consists of buildings whose exteriors are "exact replicas of houses famous in American history".
+Among the homes recreated are the Edgar Allan Poe House; the Walt Whitman Birthplace and the Barbara Fritchie House.
+The interiors are divided into suites and afford guests the same comforts as those in the main structure.

 The Barbara Fritchie Classic motorcycle races run annually on July 4; top riders from all over compete on the dirt oval at the Frederick County Fairgrounds.
 The race has been running for almost 100 years.

 Musician Michael Clem of the Virginian folk group Eddie from Ohio penned the tune "Miss Fritchie" and recorded it on the group's third album, I Rode Fido Home.

 Stan Freberg Presents the United States of America Volume Two: The Middle Years, a radio play, parodied the story, with a man attempting to cajole Mrs. Fritchie into staging the supposed incident, but finds her appalled to hear it involves offering to be shot.
 Tyne Daly portrayed Fritchie.

 Circa 1962, an episode of the "Rocky and Bullwinkle" segment "Bullwinkle's Corner" acted out a humorous version of Whittier's poem, starring Bullwinkle J. Moose (Bill Scott) as Fritchie and Boris Badenov (Paul Frees) as Jackson - who shoots her red long underwear off the line.
 As Bullwinkle/Frietchie reaches out the window and grabs it, "'Shoot, if you must, this old gray head; but spare my union suit,' she said."
 When Boris/Jackson prepares to shoot, she points a cannon at him from her window, tells him to march on, and says, "I may be patriotic, but I'm not crazy."

-James Thurber included this poem with his charming pictures in his Fables for Our Time and Famous Poems Illustrated.
+James Thurber included this poem with his pictures in his Fables for Our Time and Famous Poems Illustrated.

 Ogden Nash's poem "Taboo to Boot", about the joys of scratching an itch, contains the following stanza: